lnlp/lowpower-workshop/Projects/config/README.txt

 ### IMPORTANT ###:

-This folder contains examples configuration files used to access your Wireless network and your MQTT server.
+This folder contains examples of configuration files used to access your Wireless network and MQTT server.

-DON'T ENTER ANY (SENSITIVE) CONFIGURATION DATA INSIDE THIS DIRECTORY!!!
+DO NOT ENTER ANY (SENSITIVE) CONFIGURATION DATA INSIDE THIS DIRECTORY!!!

-Instead copy the files elsewhere where they are excluded from source control and will not be automatically published on to the internet!
+Instead copy the files to another (safe) location on your computer where they are excluded from source control to prevent them from being pushed to the Internet where they will be publicly available.
+(The "example_" prefix should of course be removed.)

-Only add the required configuration parameters in the files at that safe(r) location.
+Only add the required configuration parameters in the files at that safe location.

-Then adjusts the paths to these files in any source code where relevant.
+(In projects using these configuration files, the paths will have to be adjusted.)